 It is important that taxpayers negotiate with the IRS to pay this debt, preferably before the IRS levies property.
 The attorneys at Loan Lawyers may help any taxpayer negotiate a settlement with the IRS of any delinquent tax debt.

 Otherwise, taxpayers that fail to pay taxes or make arrangements to pay or settle this debt, will subject themselves to the very real possibility of an IRS levy.
 In addition to property such as a home or automobile, the IRS may levy bank accounts, retirement accounts, dividends, wages, commissions, rental income, accounts receivables, licenses, or even the cash value of life insurance.

-If you have received an IRS Notice and Demand for Payment and/or Final Notice of Intent to Levy and Notice of Your Right to a Hearing, call Loan Lawyers, South Florida consumer rights and debt defense attorneys who help individuals with problems related to the payment of their debts.
-We will help you negotiate the settlement and resolution of any and all tax debt.
-Contact our office today by calling (888) FIGHT-13 (344-4813) and see how we can help.
+If you have received an IRS Notice and Demand for Payment and/or Final Notice of Intent to Levy and Notice of Your Right to a Hearing, call Loan Lawyers, Our debt relief attorneys in Fort Lauderdale will help you negotiate the settlement and resolution of any and all tax debt.
+Contact our office today by calling 954-523-HELP (4357) and see how we can help.